 Contact us at firstname.lastname@example.org and we will arrange a one-to-one visit for you, we would love to see you.

 Year 1 establishes your professional production techniques and introduces you to associated conceptual ideas.
-You become competent in handling professional equipment and begin to develop original ideas, working individually and in groups.
+You become competent in handling professional standard equipment and begin to develop original ideas, working individually and in groups.

 In Year 2 you work on location and in the University's Media Centre and Centre for Creative Technologies, developing a range of professional and creative production skills.
 You learn to create content for different media genres and analyse your own work and other people's critically.
 You develop the ability to work both independently and in a team, reflecting the needs of the industry.
 A choice of option modules allows you to develop your particular talents and interests.

 During your final year, you develop a substantial portfolio of high-quality production work through your projects, and may choose to specialise in one or more areas of the media.
 You also specialise in selected production skills, developing crucial professional media practice research and management abilities.
 You undertake a range of substantial, self-directed production projects, which may include live briefs which are set by industry, as well as a research project.

 Make videos, create audio and learn the skills that you need to support you through your course.
 You start with Bootcamp – four weeks of intensive practical sessions to help you acquire video and audio skills.
 You also develop editing skills and process raw footage to make artefacts.
 After this you work two full production days each week on a number of projects including vox pops, podcasts, interviews and six-hour film challenges.
 This is an essential core module with lots of practical work.